 - Walk along the lush rhododendron and oak forests of ACAP.

-About Annapurna Two Passes Trek
+What is Annapurna Two Passes Trek?

-After leaving Ngwal you will descend towards Manang village following the bank of Marshyangdi River.
+After leaving Ngwal you will descend towards Manang village following the bank of the Marshyangdi River.
 You will also pass through 500 years old Mugji village before reaching Manang.
 From Manang, it will take 3 days of trek to cross Thorong La Pass and reach Muktinath.
-You will stopover at Yak Kharka with an elevation of 4,018 meters and Thorong High Cap situated at an altitude of 4,800 meters above sea level for acclimatization.
+You will stop over at Yak Kharka with an elevation of 4,018 meters and Thorong High Camp situated at an altitude of 4,800 meters above sea level for acclimatization.
 From Muktinath, you will trek to Jomsom.
 This is the last day of the trek and the next day you will fly/drive to Pokhara and then to Kathmandu.

-Thorong La Pass (5416m)
+Thorong La Pass (5,416m)

 Khatung Kang and Yakawa Kang are the mountains forming Thorong La.
-Thorong La pass connects the Mustang and Manang districts of Nepal.
+Thorong La Pass connects the Mustang and Manang districts of Nepal.
 Most trekkers cross the pass from east to west (Manang to Muktinath), which is the easiest and safest direction.
 Meanwhile, some of the trekkers also choose to trek from Muktinath Temple to reach Manang district.
 But one day is not enough to cross Thorong La pass from either side.

-Kang La Pass (5320m)
+Kang La Pass (5,320m)

 Your Arrival Time (?)
-Our office representative will meet and greet you at Kathmandu Airport and transfer to your hotel in Kathmandu.
+Our office representative will meet and greet you at Kathmandu Airport and transfer you to your hotel in Kathmandu.

 Kathmandu Sightseeing and Trek Preparation